distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

     ]
     ```

-3. `<directory-path>` refers to the container directory for the resulting output file.
-This output consists of all the possible trust paths that yield this formula, with possibly remaining dependencies.
+`<directory-path>` refers to the container directory for the resulting output file.

 A trust path is of the form: